 Similarly, whilst destroying possessions may seem a good way of venting your anger and frustration, there may be a cost implication once lawyers become involved.

-And if you’ve considered your options, assessed your future and decided – rationally – that your New Year’s resolution is to seek a separation, then first make sure you’ve explored the options for reconciliation before phoning a family lawyer.
+And if you’ve considered your options, assessed your future and decided – rationally – that your New Year’s resolution is to seek a separation, then first make sure you’ve explored the options for reconciliation before contacting a family lawyer.